New Italian PM Meloni sees tough times, denounces Russian "blackmail" | Politics

 "Nobody must come to Italy illegally," she said.
 Meloni's supporters gave her a standing ovation after her 70-minute speech, with some chanting: "Giorgia, Giorgia".

-The lower house was set to approve her new government in a confidence vote, whose outcome is in no doubt given Meloni's comfortable majority.
-A similar vote is expected in the upper house Senate on Wednesday.
+The lower house subsequently approved the new government in a confidence motion by 235 votes to 154, with five abstentions.
+A similar ballot is expected in the upper house Senate on Wednesday, where Meloni also enjoys a clear majority.
 (Additional reporting by Gavin Jones, Giuseppe Fonte and Giselda Vagnoni Writing by Keith Weir; Editing by Chizu Nomiyama and Crispian Balmer)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)